Pieces on the board instead of cards in your sleeve

 Not every adventure needs to be about solving a great puzzle.
 In D&D the DM creates his/her very own world.
 But I personally feel more engaged when trying to describe the world while hinting at something.
 Describe a street?
 "It is a street.
 Houses to left, houses to the right, and the road in the middle".
 But trying to describe a street controlled by a gang, which the party knows nothing about, is likely to prompt DM to consider how that context would change inhabitants and look of the area.
 Describing this will form some picture in players minds, and after they actually learn about the gang they will be like "I knew there was something shady about this place".
 I would argue that the world built on assumptions is more engaging than the one delivered with straight info.

-Aside from DM screen, core rulebooks, Dice and a Notepad I don't have many tools.
-Well, recently I did make that grid map you see above.
-But one improvised thing that helped streamline the combat was colourful round tokens from another board game.
+A DM screen, Dice and a sketchbook (easier to use than a notebook).
+Recently I did make that grid map you see above, but that is optional.
+One improvised thing that helped streamline the combat was colourful round tokens from another board game.
 Basically, assign each player colour from the tokens you have (can be any colourful set of objects).
 And use them to track, whose turn it is.

 In my case: